 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, the Authority's deposits may not be recovered.
-The Authority does not have a formal policy with regard to custodial credit risk, but generally invests its funds in deposits that are fully insured by the Federal Depository Insurance Corporation (FDIC) or are collateralized with securities held by the pledging financial institution's trust department or agent in the pledging financial institution's name.
+The Authority does not have a formal policy with regard to custodial credit risk, but generally invests its funds in deposits that are fully Federal Depository Insurance Corporation (FDIC) and Massachusetts Depositors Insurance Fund (DIF) insured or are collateralized with securities held by the pledging financial institution's trust department or agent in the pledging financial institution's name.

-The total amounts of Authority deposits in financial institutions, per the bank statements, at June 30, 2021 and 2020 are fully insured by the FDIC or collateralized.
+The total amounts of Authority deposits in financial institutions, per the bank statements, at June 30, 2020 and 2019 are fully insured by the FDIC or DIF.